 Pasquerilla Performing Arts Center at the University of Pittsburgh at Johnstown stages plays, dance performances and concerts as well as productions for children; phone (814) 269-7200 or (800) 846-2787.
 The Johnstown Symphony Orchestra also provides musical entertainment; its 1,000-seat theater is at the performing arts center; phone (814) 535-6738.

-ShoppingThe Johnstown Galleria, SR 219, has nearly 80 specialty stores, including The Bon-Ton, Boscov's, JCPenney and Sears.
+ShoppingThe Johnstown Galleria, SR 219, has nearly 80 specialty stores, including Boscov's and JCPenney.
 In addition, numerous shops line Scalp Avenue.